-Chiropractic Care at Wellington Ortho & Rehab can be accessed with or without a referral from your family physician.
+Chiropractic Care at Wellington Physio & Ortho can be accessed with or without a referral from your family physician.

 Chiropractors are legislated as primary contact health professionals in every province in Canada.
 This means that patients can consult them directly.
 However, chiropractors often work closely with medical doctors, many of whom refer to chiropractors when they believe chiropractic treatment will help alleviate a patient’s condition.
 Similarly, chiropractors frequently refer to medical doctors when necessary.

 Chiropractic treatment is covered by many extended health plans, the workplace safety and insurance board (WSIB) and auto insurance.
 The initial visit fee is $100 and subsequent treatment visits are $45 (student and senior rates are available).

 A chiropractor first takes a medical history, performs a physical examination and may use lab tests or diagnostic imaging to determine if treatment is appropriate for your symptoms.